Are you a property owner or an investor focusing on furnished rentals for corporate clients?

 My Impression About the Reviews I Found

-The reviews I mentioned above are again just a selection of good and bad reviews that I thought were not too biased.
+Again, the reviews I mentioned above are just a selection of good and bad reviews that I thought were not too biased.

-But my overall impression reading many different reviews across several different websites was that good reviews seemed often to be overly polished, and somehow I could never buy them as being completely authentic.
+But my overall impression reading many different reviews across several websites was that good reviews often seemed overly polished, and somehow I could never buy them as entirely authentic.

-The longer and more elaborate reviews that seemed a bit more authentic were unfortunately the bad ones.
+Unfortunately, the longer and more detailed reviews that seemed more authentic were the bad ones.

 This leads me to the last section of this review article – the alternatives.

-What Are the (Better?)
-Alternatives from an Owner’s Perspective?
+What Are the Alternatives from an Owner’s Perspective?

-After what I found, you may still want to give it a try with Corporate Housing by Owner, but unfortunately, I can’t give the platform completely green lights for a go and can’t recommend it one hundred percent with a clear conscience.
+After what I found, you may still want to try it with Corporate Housing by Owner, but unfortunately, I can’t give the platform complete green lights for a go.

-So, that’s why I will provide you also with three alternatives that you might want to take into consideration.
+So, that’s why I will also provide you with three alternatives you might want to consider.

 With 2ndAddress, you can create a free listing with no listing costs or commitment.

-The platform caters to business travelers and provides you with in-depth screening and credit checks.
+The platform caters to business travelers and provides in-depth screening and credit checks.

-Their Host Assured Program also includes property protection and accident and liability insurance policy for damages.
+Their Host Assured Program includes property protection, accident, and liability insurance policy for damages.

 2ndAddress also features a property management service.